MicrosoftDocs/memdocs/sccm/develop/reference/core/servers/configure/associatecollections-method-in-class-sms_distributionpointgroup.md

 ms.collection: M365-identity-device-management
 ---
 # AssociateCollections Method in Class SMS_DistributionPointGroup
-The `AssociateCollections` Windows Management Instrumentation (WMI) class method, in System Center Configuration Manager,  associates a set of collections to this distribution point group.
+The `AssociateCollections` Windows Management Instrumentation (WMI) class method, in Configuration Manager,  associates a set of collections to this distribution point group.

  The following syntax is simplified from Managed Object Format (MOF) code and defines the method.